Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Cryptography/john_pollard.md

 -----END PUBLIC KEY-----
 ```

-This Modulus (n) looks pretty short, I decided to extract p and q using a script.
+This Modulus (n) looks pretty short, so I decided to extract p and q using a script.
 Luckily i found a [function](https://stackoverflow.com/questions/40200089/number-prime-test-in-javascript) for prime checking
 ```js
 //guess primes from modulus
 // isPrime ?